brouberol/Ravenant-Light/README.md

-<p>This theme is my personal adaptation of the Ravenant Dust, available <a href="http://live.gnome.org/Empathy/Themes/Ravenant_Dust">here</a>.
+<p>This theme is my personal adaptation of the Ravenant Dust one, available <a href="http://live.gnome.org/Empathy/Themes/Ravenant_Dust">here</a>.
 Thus, the majority of the code is not mine, I just adapted it to my taste, with some CSS tweaking.</p>

 <p>I find it less messy, and classier.
 But that's just me!</p>